CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[1]

-In `student.php`, which of the following represents the positional placeholder as a parameter?
+In `Student.php`, which of the following represents the positional placeholder as a parameter?

 - `?`